Amity University, Gwalior: Academics

-The university offers programs in the fields of architecture, biotechnology, commerce, communication, computer Science and information technology, economics, engineering, English literature, fashion, finance, language, law, liberal arts, management, and psychology and behavioral science, both at undergraduate and post-graduate levels, besides offering doctoral degree in several of those disciplines.
+The university offers programs in the fields of architecture, biotechnology, commerce, communication, Computer Science and information technology, economics, engineering, English literature, fashion, finance, language, law, liberal arts, management, and psychology and behavioural science, both at undergraduate and postgraduate levels, besides offering a doctoral degree in several of those disciplines.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 162 among engineering colleges in 2020.
+The National Institutional Ranking Framework (NIRF) ranked it in the 201-300 band among engineering colleges in 2024.